Health care workers see coming wave of coronavirus in their ranks

 A physician at a New York City hospital who spoke on the condition of anonymity said that while it is difficult to determine precisely, more than 20 percent of the hospital's staff could have COVID-19, including doctors, nurses and aides.
 "We are short of everything and everybody."

-“As an American, I feel ashamed.” the doctor told NBC News, emphasizing a belief that the lack of PPE supplies has contributed to the transmission to health care workers.
+"As an American, I feel ashamed." the doctor said, emphasizing a belief that the lack of PPE supplies has contributed to the transmission to health care workers.

 "It feels like the rest of the country has abandoned us — we are on our own.
 We shouldn't have to be scrounging for masks.
 The government has failed us."